-IPOS Special Interest Group – E-Health
+IPOS Special Interest Group – E-Health & AI

 This special interest groups is focused on exploring and advancing E-health activities that relate to psychosocial oncology.